scott-weeden/SprunkiIncredibox/README.md

 ## Contributing

-We welcome contributions to improve SprunkiIncredibox.com!
+We welcome contributions to improve sprunki.fronts.cloud!
 If you have suggestions or improvements:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)